MV Don Claudio

 MV Don Claudio was a Filipino passenger ferry built by Sanosayu Dock Co., Ltd. in Japan and launched in 1965 under ownership of Kansai Kiken KK.
 It was purchased by Negros Navigation in 1976 and renamed Don Claudio.
-It is recognized for being one of the vessels that witnessed and helped in rescuing survivors from the MV Doña Paz disaster in December 1987.
+It is recognized for being one of the vessels whose crew witnessed, and helped in rescuing survivors from, the MV Doña Paz disaster in December 1987.

 Service history

 The ship was originally built by Sanosayu Shipbuilding Co., as the Okinoshima Maru (沖之島丸) in Japan as a replacement for the Kuroshio Maru of Kansai Kiken KK Co., It was launched in 1965 in Osaka and completed in 1966, being 92 m long with a 14 m beam, the cruiser ferry was fully air-conditioned and equipped with two cargo booms on its bow and stern, powered by a single Mitsui-B&W engine that allowed it to sail at an average of 18 kn Okinoshima Maru sailed on the Japanese island route for ten years before being purchased second-hand in 1976 by Negros Navigation in the Philippines.

 The ferry was then refurbished internally with its passenger capacity now able to accommodate around 895 people, later rising to accommodate 963 passengers.
 Its hull was painted in white with a red streak across running across it and its funnel being the same color with the Negros Navigation logo on the middle, the ship was inaugurated in December 1976 and sailed on the Manila - Iloilo City route along with Doña Florentina, Don Julio and Don Juan of the same company.